 i) Simplified annual payment collections by allowing big-ticket customers in France to pay via bank transfers.

 ii) Dealt with EU-VAT to issue tax-compliant invoices.

 iii) Solved currency and language complexities with Chargebee.

 Chargebee + Instaply partnership has been a fantastic journey—growing together, scaling, and figuring out how to provide the best experience for our customers.

 Chargebee resolved the problem of failed payments, reprocessing an expired credit card.
 If not for the Dunning feature, we would have to do it manually, and it is such a pain.
 You have to review all these guys, find the info, send an email, then you have to keep driving.
 It is brilliant that you automate all of it.

-Benjamin Jaboeuf, Head of Operations at Instaply
+Benjamin Jaboeuf, Head of Business Operations, Instaply

 Stripe, Chargebee, Quickbooks